liangwang/lumos/doc/index.rst

   <http://www.numpy.org>`_ and `scipy <http://www.scipy.org>`_.
 Lumos
   has been tested on numpy-1.6.1 and scipy-0.9.0

+* pandas

+  This package is used to process technology model files.

 * matplotlib

   This package is required to generate plots for analyses.
 It is